ivavay/remote-assignments/README.md

     - useEffect for fetching data via API and re-rendering after state changes
     - useRef for directly changing DOM without re-renders or state changes
     - context api for passing props at the top-level
+- To keep span elements from overlapping, change to `display: inline-block;`